wattdepot/wattdepot/docs/api/http.md

 Organization operations require administrator credentials.

+### GET /wattdepot/admin/

+Retrieve the web interface for managing Organizations and Users associated with a WattDepot server.
+Only administrators can do this.

+### GET /wattdepot/admin/organizations/

+Retrieve the list of defined organizations in a WattDepot server as a JSON string.

+### GET /wattdepot/{org-id}/organization/{org-id}

+Retrieve the Organization with the given {org-id} as a JSON string.
+This call allows members of the organization to retrieve their own organization.

+### PUT /wattdepot/admin/organization/

+Create a new organization.
+The request entity must be a valid JSON string representation of the new Organization.
+Only administrators can do this.

+### POST /wattdepot/admin/organization/{org-id}

+Update the organization with the given {org-id}.
+The request entity must be a valid JSON string representation of the updated Organization.
+Only administrators can do this.
+The *id* of the organization is fixed and cannot be changed after it is created.

+### DELETE /wattdepot/admin/organization/{org-id}

+Delete the organization.
+Only administrators can do this. **WARNING**, this operation deletes all Users, Sensors, Collector Process Definitions, Depositories and Measurements belonging to this organization.

 ### GET /wattdepot/{org-id}/

 Retrieve the web interface for managing an organization associated with a WattDepot server.

-*(There should be more organization operations, right?)*

 -------------
 ## User

 See the [User domain model description](overview/domainmodel#user) for details about this concept.

+### GET /wattdepot/admin/users/

+Retrieve a representation of all the users associated with a WattDepot server as a JSON string.
+Only the administrator can do this.

 ### GET /wattdepot/{org-id}/user/{user-id}

-Retrieve a representation of a user.
+Retrieve a representation of a user as a JSON string.
+Members of the organization can do this.

-*(Who can do this?
-Anyone in the group?)*

 ### GET /wattdepot/{org-id}/users/

-Retrieve a representation of all users associated with this group.
+Retrieve a representation of all users associated with this group as a JSON string.
+Members of the organization may do this.

-*(This was not in the API, but should be, right?)*

 ### PUT /wattdepot/{org-id}/user/

 Create a new user.

-*(Restricted to the admin, right?)*
+The request entity must be a valid JSON string representation of the User.
+Only administrators can do this.

 ### POST /wattdepot/{org-id}/user/{user-id}

 Update this representation of a user.

-*(Who can do this?
-The user?
-The admin?)*
+The request entity must be a valid JSON string representation of the updated User.
+Only administrators can do this.
+The *id* and *organization* of the User are fixed and cannot be changed.

 ### DELETE /wattdepot/{org-id}/user/{user-id}

 Delete this representation of a user.

-*(Who can do this?
-The user?
-The admin?
-What happens to the data sent by this user? )*
+Only administrators can do this.
+Deleting a user just removes them from the organization.
+No data is associated with an individual user, just their organization.

 ---------
 ## Sensor